 Switzerland in July

-Paléo Festival – This six-day annual rock festival, July 23-28 in 2019, is hosted in Nyon.
+- Paléo Festival – This six-day annual rock festival, July 21-26 in 2020, is hosted in Nyon.
 Switzerland’s largest open-air music festival and one of the major ones on the calendar in mainland Europe, its final concert includes a spectacular firework display.

 Switzerland in August

-Swiss National Day – August 1 is Swiss National Day, a public holiday, which means many businesses will be closed but there will be parades, fireworks, barbecues, bonfires and more.
+- Swiss National Day – August 1 is Swiss National Day, a public holiday, which means many businesses will be closed but there will be parades, fireworks, barbecues, bonfires, and more.
 Children parade through the streets with paper lanterns and you’ll see people lighting candles in their windows.
 The biggest celebrations will be on Lake Lucerne at Ruetli Meadows.

-Locarno International Film Festival – Annually in August, August 7-17 in 2019, this event brings some 3,000 film professionals, a thousand journalists and around 160,000 cinema-goers to the small picturesque town of Locarno near the Italian border on Lake Maggiore.
+- Locarno International Film Festival – Annually in August, August 5-15 in 2020, this event brings some 3,000 film professionals, a thousand journalists and around 160,000 cinema-goers to the small picturesque town of Locarno near the Italian border on Lake Maggiore.
 It offers all kinds of films and formats, without limitation, becoming the world capital of auteur cinema over 11 days.

 Switzerland in September

-VINEA Wine Fest – The VINEA Wine Fest, hosted in the canton Valais, Switzerland’s largest wine growing region, is the biggest wine fair of the year, offering the chance to sample many different types of Swiss wine on September 6-7 in 2019.
+- VINEA Le Salon Wine Fest – VINEA Le Salon, hosted in the canton Valais, Switzerland’s largest wine-growing region, is the biggest wine fair of the year, offering the chance to sample many different types of Swiss wine on September 4-5 in 2020.

 Switzerland in October

-Swiss Cheese Festival – The largest cheese market in Central Switzerland, this event that will be hosted on October 19 in 2019, features 70 market stalls and a cheese breakfast, as well as a competition to determine who will be the Swiss champion with around 900 cheeses in 2 different categories vying for the title.
+- Swiss Cheese Festival – The largest cheese market in Central Switzerland, this event that will be hosted in Lucerne on October 19 in 2019, features 70 market stalls and a cheese breakfast, as well as a competition to determine who will be the Swiss champion with around 900 cheeses in 2 different categories vying for the title.
 There will also be a dairy show and opportunities to learn how to milk a cow.

 Switzerland in November

-All Saints Day – All Saints Day is a public holiday in 15 cantons, where Catholic influence is largest, providing a day off for the general population with most businesses closed.
+- All Saints Day – All Saints Day is a public holiday in 15 cantons, where Catholic influence is largest, providing a day off for the general population with most businesses closed.
 It’s a day to recognize loved ones who have past, with candles lit in cemeteries across the country.

-Onion Market – This traditional folk festival in Bern takes place on the fourth Monday in November, November 25 in 2019.
-It brings 50 tons of onions artistically woven into braids along with stalls that sell traditional pottery, hot mulled wines and a variety of foods.
+- Onion Market – This traditional folk festival in Bern takes place on the fourth Monday in November, November 25 in 2019.
+It brings 50 tons of onions artistically woven into braids along with stalls that sell traditional pottery, hot mulled wines, and a variety of foods.

-Christmas Markets – Christmas markets will open throughout Switzerland in the second half of November, bringing holiday music and lights, local handcrafted items, roasted chestnuts, melted cheeses, mulled wine and much more.
+- Christmas Markets – Christmas markets will open throughout Switzerland in the second half of November, bringing holiday music and lights, local handcrafted items, roasted chestnuts, melted cheeses, mulled wine, and much more.